 Yale Study Says Fear Extinction Is Controlled By Endocannabinoid System

-New research could redefine how we perceive and treat anxiety disorders.
+New research could redefine how we perceive and treat anxiety disorders, and fear extinction.

 What is Fear Extinction?

 Fear is a natural and essential emotional response.
 Humans feel afraid when exposed to a threatening situation.
 A threat may be physical, emotional, or non-rational, but whatever it happens to be, fear serves to protect us from the threat.

 As is often the case, new experiences are threatening because they are unknown.
 If we’ve never encountered them before, how are we to know what to expect, and whether or not we should be wary of it?
 As we become familiar with these new people, places, things, or experiences, we become comfortable with them and learn they are non-threatening.
 Learning not to be afraid is the essence of fear extinction.

 As Dr. Bonni Goldstein of Canna-Centers explained to Weed Maps, fear extinction is, “an adaptive mechanism that humans have, so we don’t run around with our brains afraid of everything under the sun.”
 She continued, “If I showed you a spider and you freak out, fear extinction is if I would keep showing you the spider … it would make it so that you wouldn’t feel that fear.”